Black Mage

 Unlike the Final Fantasy remaster on GBA, the III remake retains the same spell charge system that the original used.

 The remake didn't directly impact the Black Mage in particularly meaningful ways, for the obvious reason of there not being much that can fundamentaly change about it.
 Instead, the Black Mage got inadvertedly nerfed as a result of the instand-kill/status spell success rates being flattened: Whereas after a certain point, Black Mages could reliably take out opponents with those spells, they're far less likely to hit now.
 This is tempered by the 3D remake only having 3 foes in a fight per battle, but it's still worth noting.
+As a result, Black Mages in the remake are better off focusing on general damage spells.

 Ability: (Black) Magic